grammarly/rocker-compose/README.md

 ### Loose coupling: network
 The most correct way of linking Docker containers between each other is using [`--link`](https://docs.docker.com/userguide/dockerlinks/) primitive.
 However, in case of container A linked to container B, A needs to be recreated every time we update B. If you rely on ENV variables provided by the links functionality, [you cannot update dependencies](https://docs.docker.com/userguide/dockerlinks/#important-notes-on-docker-environment-variables) without recreating your container.

 Docker also automatically populates entries to `/etc/hosts` inside your container.
-It also updates hosts entires when dependencies **restart**, but not when you **recreate** them (that commonly happens when you update underlying images.)
-Accessing links though `/etc/hosts` also does not help loose coupling because you need B to exist anyway in order to even start A.
+It also updates hosts entries when dependencies **restart**, but not when you **recreate** them (that commonly happens when you update underlying images).
+Accessing links through `/etc/hosts` also does not help loose coupling because you need B to exist anyway in order to even start A.

 Both approaches are considered tight coupling and it's ok to use them as long as you acknowledge that fact.

 Sometimes you want to detach your application container from some dependency.
-Let's assume you have an app which is writing metrics to [StatsD](https://github.com/etsy/statsd) daemon by UDP, and you don't care if the daemon is present the time you start your application.
+Let's assume you have an app which is writing metrics to [StatsD](https://github.com/etsy/statsd) daemon by UDP, and you don't care if the daemon is present at the time you start your application.

 ```yaml
 namespace: myapp